YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 #.
 Set :code:`ydb_dist` by sourcing :code:`ydb_env_set` from a YottaDB installation.
 #.
 Build and run the program: :code:`make users && ./users`

-If the program was built and ran correctly, it will output JSON user data pulled from :code:`https://randomuser.me`, followed by the same data after having been decoded into a YottaDB variable and encoded back out of that variable.
+If the program was built and ran correctly, it will output JSON user data pulled from the `Random User Generator <https://randomuser.me>`_, followed by the same data after having been decoded into a YottaDB variable and encoded back out of that variable.

-To verify that the JSON was persisted, run :code:`zwrite ^usersJSON` in YottaDB, e.g. in a direct mode session: :code:`$ydb_dist/mumps -dir`.
+To verify that the JSON was persisted, run :code:`zwrite ^usersJSON` in YottaDB, e.g. in a direct mode session: :code:`yottadb -dir`.

 To use this program to load different JSON, change the URL in the :code:`url` C variable in :code:`main()` to point to a different URL.
 Similarly, change the :code:`vn` C variable in :code:`main()` to change which YottaDB local or global variable node will store the decoded JSON.